 Kent District Library

-Kent District Library is a public library system comprised of 18 branch libraries in 26 governmental units throughout Kent County, Michigan.
-It is supported by millage dollars and private donations.
-KDL serves 395,660 people in all areas of Kent County except the cities of Grand Rapids and Cedar Springs, the village of Sparta, and Solon and Sparta townships.
+Kent District Library is a public library system operating 18 branch libraries.
+KDL serves nearly 400,000 residents of 27 governmental units, comprising most of Kent County, Michigan.
+KDL is an IRS-designated 501(c)(3) nonprofit supported by millage dollars and private donations.
 The Kent District Library is a member of the Lakeland Library Cooperative.
 For more information, please visit our Frequently Asked Questions (FAQ) webpage.